-If you're experiencing ongoing sexual difficulties, such as low desire or lack of arousal, and it's causing you distress, make an appointment with your doctor.
+If you have ongoing sexual difficulties, such as low desire or lack of arousal, and it distresses you, make an appointment with your doctor.
 You may feel embarrassed to talk about sex with your doctor, but this topic is perfectly appropriate.
-Your doctor knows that a satisfying sex life is very important to a woman's well-being at every age and stage of life.
+A satisfying sex life is important to a woman's well-being at every age and stage of life.

-You may have a treatable, underlying condition, or your may benefit from lifestyle changes, therapy or a combination of treatments.
-Your regular doctor may diagnose and treat the problem or refer you to a specialist who can.
+You may have a treatable, underlying condition, or you may benefit from lifestyle changes, therapy or a combination of treatments.
+Your primary doctor may diagnose and treat the problem or refer you to a specialist.

 Here's some information to help you prepare for your appointment, and what to expect from your doctor.

 Don't hesitate to ask more questions during your appointment as they occur to you.

 Tests and diagnosis

 To diagnose female sexual dysfunction, your doctor will:

 Your doctor may also refer you to a counselor or therapist specializing in sexual and relationship problems.

 Female sexual dysfunction has many possible symptoms and causes, so treatment varies.
 Communicating your concerns and understanding your body and its normal response to sexual activity are important steps toward gaining sexual satisfaction.

 Women with sexual concerns most often benefit from a combined treatment approach that addresses medical as well as relationship and emotional issues.